Rotterdam: Economy

 Being the largest port and one of the largest cities of the country, Rotterdam attracts many people seeking jobs, especially in the cheap labour segment.
 The city's unemployment rate is 12%, almost twice the national average.
 Rotterdam is the largest port in Europe, with the rivers Maas and Rhine providing excellent access to the hinterland upstream reaching to Basel, Switzerland and into France.
 In 2004 Shanghai took over as the world's busiest container port.
 In 2006, Rotterdam was the world's seventh largest container port in terms of twenty-foot equivalent units (TEU) handled.
 The port's main activities are petrochemical industries and general cargo handling and transshipment.
 The harbour functions as an important transit point for bulk materials between the European continent and overseas.
 From Rotterdam, goods are transported by ship, river barge, train or road.
 In 2007, the Betuweroute, a new fast freight railway from Rotterdam to Germany, was completed.

-Well-known streets in Rotterdam are the Lijnbaan (the first set of pedestrian streets of the country, opened in 1953), the Hoogstraat, the Coolsingel with the city hall, which was renovated between 2018 and 2021 giving cyclists and pedestrians more space, car traffic was reduced from 4 lanes (2 in each direction) to 2 lanes (1 in each direction).
+Well-known streets in Rotterdam are the Lijnbaan (the first set of pedestrian streets of the country, opened in 1953), the Hoogstraat, the Coolsingel with the city hall, which was renovated between 2018 and 2021 giving cyclists and pedestrians more space, meaning that car traffic was reduced from 4 lanes (2 in each direction) to 2 lanes (1 in each direction).
 Another mainstreet is the Weena, which runs from the Central Station to the Hofplein (square).
-A modern shopping venue is the Beurstraverse ("Stock Exchange Traverse"), better known by its informal name 'Koopgoot' ('Buying/Shopping Gutter', after its subterranean position), which crosses the Coolsingel below street level).
+A modern shopping venue is the Beurstraverse ("Stock Exchange Traverse"), better known by its informal name 'Koopgoot' ('Buying/Shopping Gutter', after its subterranean position), which crosses the Coolsingel below street level.
 The Kruiskade is a more upscale shopping street, with retailers like Michael Kors, 7 For All Mankind, Calvin Klein, Hugo Boss, Tommy Hilfiger and the Dutch well-known men's clothier Oger.
 Another upscale shopping venue is a flagship store of department store De Bijenkorf.
 Located a little more to the east is the Markthal, with lots of small retailers inside.
 This hall is also one of Rotterdam's famous architectural landmarks.
 The main shopping venue in the south of Rotterdam is Zuidplein, which lies close to Rotterdam Ahoy, an accommodation centre for shows, exhibitions, sporting events, concerts and congresses.
 Another prominent shopping centre called Alexandrium lies in the east of Rotterdam.
 It includes a large kitchen and furniture centre.